Tsvetoslav88/hackerrank/README.md

 # Hackerrank
-The repository offer solution for some of the Hackerrank' challenges
+The repository offers solution for some of the Hackerrank' Java challenges